sanchyanchakraborty/Data-Drain/README.md

 * Make sure you have permission to execute the files, or run the command below:
 * The script will continue to run until you stop it.

+* ## Mac OS or Linux

+    * The commands are listed below:

+        ```
+        cd Data-Drain/
+        chmod u=+rwx download.sh
+        chmod u=+rwx upload.sh
+        ./download.sh
+        ```
+        Press Control + C to cancel the script.

+        To run upload.sh, you can use a different terminal for running both the upload and  download scripts simultaneously, or you can use the same terminal.

+        ```
+        ./upload.sh
+        ```
+        Press Control + C to cancel the script.

 * ## Windows

     * The commands are listed below: